Hohenzoler/optyka/README.md

 12. **Clock** - Lets you know what time it is.
 13. **Sound effects** - helps to immerse in the world of optics.
 14. **Calm music** - makes the experience much more pleasant
+15. **Color randomizer** - activated by pressing `up`, there isn't any particular reason for its existence

 ## Opinions
 > "I think it's a great app.
 It's very educational and fun to play with.
 I would recommend it to anyone who wants to learn about optics." - *Jeff*